CalthorpeAnalytics/urbanfootprint-clients/README.md

 The recommended pattern for creating a client configuration for your own organization is to [fork this repository](https://help.github.com/articles/fork-a-repo/).
 You can then substitute the URL for your repository in the setup instructions.
-For example, in place of cloning the sample `urbanfootprint- configuration` repository like this:
+For example, in place of cloning the sample `urbanfootprint-configuration` repository like this:

     git clone https://github.com/CalthorpeAnalytics/urbanfootprint.git urbanfootprint git clone
     https://github.com/CalthorpeAnalytics/urbanfootprint-configuration.git urbanfootprint-configuration